atikiafaiza/Install-VirtualBox-and-Setting-Up-a-Router-and-Internal-Network/README.md

 Allocate Resources (Optional):

-VirtualBox might ask you to configure resources like:

-Memory Size: Choose the recommended size or adjust based on your system's capacity.
-Disk Space: Choose the default settings unless you have specific requirements.
+VirtualBox might ask you to configure resources like suggest a recommended memory size for Lubuntu.
+You can either accept the default value or adjust it based on your system's capacity (e.g., 1 GB or more is ideal for Lubuntu).
+For disk space, follow the guided steps to create a virtual hard disk and choose the default settings unless you have specific requirements.

 After reviewing the configuration, click "Finish" to create the virtual machine.